 The result of changing the receiving antenna height is by no means as predictable as some authorities would have us believe, and the subject is still a matter thought worthy of further investigation at some research establishments.
-The following figures summarise the gains to be expected after raising a receiving antenna from a height of 3m to a height of 10m above the ground, according to a current CCIR report [3], primarily concerned with television broadcasting frequencies but relevant nevertheless:
+The following figures summarise the gains to be expected after raising a receiving antenna from a height of 3m to a height of 10m above the ground:

 50-100MHz Median values of height-gain 9-10dB.
-180-230MHz Median values of height-gain 7dB in flat terrain and 4-6dB in urban or hilly areas
+180-230MHz Median values of height-gain 7dB in flat terrain and 4-6dB in urban or hilly areas dependent on terrain irregularity.
+In suburban areas the median is 6-7dB, and in areas with many tall buildings 4-5dB